wp-plugins/google-calendar-events/README.txt

 == Changelog ==

+= 2.2.2.1 - March 17, 2015 =

+* The option to always enqueue scripts & styles should now be enabled by default for new installs and upgrades.

 = 2.2.2 - March 15, 2015 =

 * Added option to always enqueue scripts and styles on every post and page.